 Our strategy Strong Rail

-Germany needs a strong rail system – that is our inner ambition, and that is what we, at Deutsche Bahn, stand for.
-Strong Rail helps our country to overcome existential challenges:
+A strong rail system in Germany is our inner ambition.
+It helps our country to overcome existential challenges:

 - For the Climate.
 No other motorized transport today is as climate-friendly as rail.
-In addition, no means of transport is as electric as rail, which holds the largest market share of e-mobility in Germany.
+In addition, no other means of transport is as electric as rail, which holds the largest market share of e-mobility in Germany.
 No other mass transport can achieve a 100% share of renewable energies as quickly.
-A strong rail system is therefore an essential prerequisite for fulfilling the Federal Government’s and the EU’s climate targets, because a reduction in emissions in the transport sector cannot be achieved without a massive shift of transport usage towards climate-friendly rail transport.
+A strong rail system is therefore an essential prerequisite for fulfilling the Federal Government’s and the EU’s climate targets, because a reduction in emissions in the transport sector cannot be achieved without a massive shift in the mode of transport towards climate-friendly rail transport.
+Strong Rail is a crucial beacon of hope for our climate.
 In concrete terms, a strong rail system means a reduction of the CO₂ total emissions by up to 10.5 million tons per year, which is equivalent to the annual CO₂ footprint of one million people.

 - For Europe.
 Germany has a special responsibility for the future of Europe.
-It is the most populous country and the geographic and economic heart of the continent.
+As well as being the most populous country, it is also the geographic and economic heart of the continent.
 This role means Germany must be the pioneer and set the precedent for advancing European objectives.
-Climate protection, jobs, economic growth: much depends on the fact that Germany and Europe’s transport routes remain futureproof.
+Climate protection, jobs, economic growth, social prosperity: much depends on the transport routes remaining future-proof.
 Strong Rail is the necessary link between East and West, and North and South.
 In this context, it is not only an important instrument for cultural cooperation between the individual countries, but also a crucial factor in jointly achieving the set objectives.
-Strong Rail for Europe means working together to realize a European network.
+Specifically, this means working together to realize a European network.